lorenzo-rovigatti/comp_bio_notes/quantum.md

 Here, the electronic wavefunction $\psi(\{\vec{r}_i\}; \{\vec{R}_I\})$ is parameterized by the fixed nuclear positions $\{\vec{R}_I\}$, while $\chi(\{\vec{R}_I\})$ describes the motion of the nuclei.

-## Solving the Electronic Schrödinger equation
+## Solving the Schrödinger equation

 With the nuclei fixed, we can solve the electronic Schrödinger equation for a given set of nuclear positions: